Heads of Agreement (1981): Reception in Belize

 Public reaction in Belize was muted at first, but the Public Service Union promptly denounced the agreement as a giveaway and promised strike action.
 The Government's pleas that nothing had actually been agreed on fell on deaf ears.
 Another group responsible for the anti-Heads reaction was the Belize Action Movement, a youth movement featuring young people who saw the need to fight to ensure that Belize did not fall into the hands of Guatemala.
 The BAM and PSU coordinated a nationwide strike and protest on 20 March.

 Also central to the movement was the detention of students from the Belize Technical College, led by Socorro Bobadilla.
-Bobadilla was a key figure in denouncing the plan, and she and six other students were expelled from Technical by its principal.
+Bobadilla was a key figure in denouncing the plan, and she and six other students were expelled from Technical by its principal, who acted under the direction of Said Musa.
 For much of the remainder of March, there were school closings, daily protests and in one case, the death of an individual in Corozal.
 Another memorable occurrence was the burning down of several buildings in the downtown area of Belize City.
 During this melee, Policeman and musician Kent Matthews was accidentally shot by a colleague.

-The Governor declared a state of emergency on 3 April; subsequent attempts to use the Heads as a blueprint failed, and Belize would become independent on 21 September 1981.
+The Governor declared a state of emergency on 3 April.
+Subsequent attempts to use the Heads as a blueprint failed, and Belize would become independent on 21 September 1981.

 Failed negotiations

 With the subsiding of the March and April riots, negotiations began on 20 May 1981 in New York.
 Belizean ministers C. L. B. Rogers, V. H. Courtenay and Assad Shoman represented Belize.
 The opposition United Democratic Party, claiming that they had been ignored and insulted, refused to attend.
 This first round of negotiations yielded no results.

 A second round began in early July after the UDP met with British Foreign Secretary Nicholas Ridley.
 Again there was no clear settlement and the British resolved to grant Belize independence and agree to defend the territory.
-The proclamation for Belize's independence on 21 September 1981 was signed on 26 July 1981.
+The proclamation for Belize's independence was signed on 26 July 1981, coming into force on 21 September 1981.